DIAGNijmegen/website-content/content/pages/news/kwf-grant-amara-2021.md

 title: KWF grant for research on accurate malignancy risk estimation of pulmonary nodules using AI
 date: 2021-12-24
-description: In this project, we aim to improve the risk stratification of screen-detected and incidental lung nodules by using AI.
+description: The Dutch Cancer Society awarded Colin Jacobs with a grant for his research project entitled "AMARA: Accurate MAlignancy Risk estimation of incidentally and screen-detected pulmonary nodules using Artificial intelligence".
 picture: news/KWF_logo2021.png
 groups: diag